Why exercise helps through menopause

 Why is exercise important during menopause?

-The latest research on menopause highlights the shocking impact of symptoms of menopause, with two-thirds of women suffering a loss of confidence, half experiencing mild depression and 1 in 10 women suffering severe depression.
-Here are four reasons why you should prioritise exercise during menopause, helping protect against physical and mental health conditions and relieve symptoms of menopause
+Our latest survey on menopause highlights the shocking impact of symptoms of menopause, with two-thirds of women suffering a loss of confidence, half experiencing mild depression and 1 in 10 women suffering severe depression.
+Here are four reasons why you should prioritise exercise during menopause, helping protect against physical and mental health conditions and relieve symptoms of menopause.

 Heart health